Russia ready to resume gas supplies to Europe via Yamal-Europe pipeline -Novak | Headlines

 Russia ready to resume gas supplies to Europe via Yamal-Europe pipeline -Novak

-In May, Warsaw terminated its agreement with Russia , after earlier rejecting Moscow's demand that it pays in roubles.
+In May, Warsaw terminated its agreement with Russia, after earlier rejecting Moscow's demand that it pays in roubles.
 Russian supplier Gazprom responded by cutting off supply and also said it would no longer be able to export gas via Poland after Moscow imposed sanctions against the firm that owns the Polish section of the Yamal-Europe pipeline.
-"This year we were able to significantly increase LNG supplies to Europe," Novak said.

 Moscow is ready to resume gas supplies to Europe through the Yamal-Europe Pipeline, Russian Deputy Prime Minister Alexander Novak told state TASS news agency.